Marcelo-Peres/dbt-snowflake-airflow/README.md

 Step 4: Ingest CSV files into Snowflake using dbt

-Step 5: Criate a container imagem of dbt
+Step 5: Create a container imagem of dbt

-Step 6: Run dbt container and conect on Snowflake with Airflow
+Step 6: Run dbt container and connect on Snowflake with Airflow

 ## Follow the instructions below to complete all steps